How long has Lincoln Electric Cutting Systems been in business?

 What kind of computer do I need?

 It is best to use two computers, one in your home or office to develop your shapes, and another computer in your shop that is dedicated to your machine.
-The shop computer can either be a desktop or laptop model, and should be at least a low-end Pentium running Windows 2000 or better.
+The shop computer can either be a desktop or laptop model, and requires Windows 7, 64 bit edition or higher.
 When used with a Hypertherm Powermax series plasma cutter, there is no high frequency interference problem.

 Installation of the Torchmate driver software is a 10 minute chore, and generally requires no additional configuration.